 No longer alone in the fight against violence

-Fights for human rights in Russia’s most dangerous region
+Fighting for human rights in Russia’s most dangerous region

 Give Hande a voice

-On the barricades of Hungarian democracy
+On the barricades for the Hungarian democracy

-The voice against nationalism
+Standing up against nationalism

-The journalist who couldn’t be silenced
+The journalist who could not be silenced

 Error 404 – children not found

-Challenging the oligarch strongman of Georgia
+Challenging the strongman of Georgia

-Mother of three against injustice
+A mother of three against injustice